acagamic/starter-hugo-academic/content/newsletter/56-basics-of-games-user-research/index.md

 ---
-title: "3 steps to games user research"
+title: "3 Steps to Understanding Games User Research"
 subtitle: The Acagamic Tip Tuesday \#56

 # Summary for listings and search engines